Recovery and Follow-Up

-You play a very important role in your recovery and the overall success of your new pancreas.
+You also have a very important role to play in your recovery and in your new kidney's overall success.
 Be sure to follow the instructions of your doctors.
 Keep lab and doctor appointments, and call your transplant coordinator if there are any problems.

 Your care continues after you leave the hospital.
-Your pancreas transplant team will continue to monitor your progress and answer any questions you have along the way.
+Your kidney transplant team will continue to monitor your progress and address any questions you have along the way.
 After discharge from the hospital, a post-transplant coordinator will be your primary contact for long-term follow-up care.

-During the first year after your transplant, you'll see the pancreas transplant team weekly or every other week.
-As your condition stabilizes, you'll return to the care of your primary care doctor.
+During the first year after your transplant, you'll see the kidney transplant team weekly or every other week.
+As your condition stabilizes, you'll return to the care of your personal nephrologist.

 You'll visit your transplant team every year, close to the anniversary of your transplant.
-Your team will fully assess your progress and discuss any health concerns you may have.
+They will fully assess your progress and discuss any health concerns you may have.

 Remember, your transplant team is always available.
-Don't hesitate to contact your transplant coordinator if you have questions or concerns.
+Don't hesitate to contact us if you have questions or concerns.